Amyotrophic lateral sclerosis (ALS)

-Amyotrophic lateral sclerosis, or ALS, is a disease of the nerve cells in the brain and spinal cord that control voluntary muscle movement.
+Amyotrophic lateral sclerosis, or ALS, is a disease of the nerve cells in the brain, brain stem and spinal cord that control voluntary muscle movement.

-ALS is also known as Lou Gehrig's disease.
+ALS is also known as Lou Gehrig disease.

-Lou Gehrig's disease; ALS; Upper and lower motor neuron disease; Motor neuron disease
+Lou Gehrig disease; ALS; Upper and lower motor neuron disease; Motor neuron disease

 ALS affects approximately 5 out of every 100,000 people worldwide.

 Symptoms usually do not develop until after age 50, but they can start in younger people.
-Persons with ALS have a loss of muscle strength and coordination that eventually gets worse and makes it impossible to do routine tasks such as going up steps, getting out of a chair, or swallowing.
+People with ALS have a loss of muscle strength and coordination that eventually gets worse and makes it impossible for them to do routine tasks such as going up steps, getting out of a chair, or swallowing.

-Breathing or swallowing muscles may be the first muscles affected.
+Weakness can first affect the arms or legs, or the ability to breathe or swallow.
 As the disease gets worse, more muscle groups develop problems.